max-zipfl/tafviz/README.md

 # 🚙 tafviz

 Extremely simple and lean 2D visualization of traffic scenarios in 250 lines of JavaScript.
 Reads a CSV object list and an optional map (simple polylines stored as GeoJSON) and plays the scenario right in your browser without any dependencies.
-Written by hand.
+Written [by hand](https://muetsch.io/statement-about-generative-ai.html).
 Work in progress.

+**Current limitation:** Only works with "extended" TAF format used internally in my research.
+Standard TAF format only specified scene-local coordinates, while world coordinates (lat / lon) are currently required for visualization.
+An according projection mechanism, given a reference point / global scenario origin, is currently in progress.
+Stay tuned.

 <img src="assets/screenshot.png" width="600px">